Boston Children's Heart Foundation

 - Research grants and stipends for cardiology research personnel

-- Support for medical education programs
+- Support for medical education programmes

 Monitoring Procedures: According to their Form 990, the Foundation monitors grants through oversight of terms and conditions via written grant agreements.
 Multi-year agreements require yearly progress and financial reports for continuation of funding.